-As we adopted the Spotify model, we tailored it to our specific needs.
+As we adopted the Spotify model, we tailored it to our specific needs and built internal applications to track all of this by dogfooding Appian.
 We manage our priorities via a Product Annual Plan of initiatives, loosely projected over the next 4–6 quarters.
 Longer term priorities are maintained in a Product Portfolio Backlog.
 We found that the various “personas” that touch the Appian platform map naturally to Tribes:

 - USER: those who use Appian apps

 - DESIGNER: those who build Appian apps via configuration, not coding

 - INTEGRATOR: those who integrate Appian with external systems/data

 - ADMINISTRATOR: those who manage the whole Appian platform

 Because each Tribe serves a specific persona, its directives and missions are easy to define.
 Tribe-level decisions are made quickly by senior staff such as the Tribe Lead (all Software Engineers report through him/her), the Persona Lead (all Product Owners report through him/her), and Quality Lead (all Quality Engineers report though him/her).

 Each Squad focuses on one of its Tribe’s missions and takes anywhere from a few quarters to a few years to complete.
 For example, one of our Squads is working on Mobile Push notifications.
 As Squads finish their missions, they may re-form around new missions.
 Squads also allocate up to 20% of their time to maintain code health.

 A few Infrastructure Pods (small teams) work on build and deployment tools.
 For example, they may help streamline CI (continuous integration) testing to speed up our release delivery pipeline.